Baby development at 8-9 months: what’s happening

 Babbling, clapping hands, crawling, pulling up to stand – there’s a lot happening for your baby.

-At this age, your baby is having a growth spurt in his brain.
-This improves his memory and you might notice him forming stronger attachments to his favourite people, toys and books.
+At this age, your baby is having a growth spurt in their brain.
+This increases your baby’s memory, and you might notice your baby forming stronger attachments to their favourite people, toys and books.

 Your baby might even prefer a particular person – this could be you, your partner, or another close family member or carer.
-Separation anxiety and anxiety around strangers is pretty common at this age.
-It might help to know that these are normal parts of child development.
+Separation anxiety and fear of strangers is pretty common at this age.
+It might help to know that these are typical parts of child development.

-Your baby is starting to link words with their meanings and understand your body language – for example, if you point at something, he might look towards it.
-He’ll still be babbling, and might say ‘mama’ or ‘dada’ without knowing what these words mean.
+Your baby is starting to link words with their meanings and understand your body language.
+For example, if you point at a dog and say ‘dog’, your baby might look towards it.
+Or your baby might stop what they’re doing when they hear you say no.

 At this age your baby might also: